 Are you prone to allergic reactions like hives or rashes?
 Or have you experienced discomfort or burning when using lubes in the past?
 If so, you may want to use a personal lubricant that’s especially formulated for users with sensitive skin.

-Astroglide Sensitive Skin Gel and Astroglide Natural are both great choices.
+Astroglide Ultra Gentle Gel and Astroglide Natural are both great choices.
 Not only are these lubes fragrance and coloring-free, they’re also made from ingredients that have been tested and proven to provide comfort and enjoyment, even to users with sensitive skin.
 If you’re worried about having a bad reaction, try applying your new lube to a small section of your forearm to see how your skin reacts before moving on to more delicate areas.

 Having sex on a schedule sometimes means you may need a little extra help with lubrication and comfort.
 But if you and your partner want to become parents, it's important to know that many personal lubricants create an environment that isn't ideal for sperm to thrive in.
 Couples who are trying to conceive need to make sure that any lube they use is sperm-friendly.

 Astroglide TTC is formulated with compatible pH levels and osmolality, and has been shown in studies to be compatible with sperm, oocytes and embryos.
 To learn more about what makes Astroglide TTC different, visit our About TTC page.

 Although sex may be the first thing that springs to mind when you think of personal lubricants, they aren’t for intercourse alone.
 In fact, many women use lube to help ease the discomfort that comes from vaginal dryness.
 Vaginal dryness can occur any time, though it often becomes a problem for perimenopausal and menopausal women who are experiencing changes in their natural hormone levels.